The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Basic properties of random surfaces and Gelfand--Tsetlin surfaces

 \textbf{Proof of (2)}.
-If $V$ is convex, then it is immediate that the density of the restriction to $A$, $\{\psi_x : x \in A \}$, of a random function $\{ \psi_x : x \in C \}$ with density of the form \eqref{eq:rs} is log-concave on $\mathbb{R}^A$.
-It thus follows that the restriction onto any subspace is also log-concave.
+If $V$ is convex, then the negative of the exponent in \eqref{eq:rs} is a convex function of $(\phi_x)_{x \in C}$, and hence the associated density on $\mathbb{R}^A$ is log-concave.
+It follows that its marginal density on $\mathbb{R}^{|D|}$ associated with any subset $D$ of $A$ is also log-concave, as required. \end{proof}